Scott Jellen

 Get in Touch

-You can reach me by email or connect on LinkedIn.
-I'm particularly interested in work that involves protocol design, front-end systems as interfaces to complex infrastructure, or applying structured models to real-world institutional problems.
+The best way to reach me is by email or LinkedIn.
+I'm most interested in discussions around protocol design, front-end systems as interfaces to complex infrastructure, and applying structured models to real-world institutional problems.

 You can reach me through: